 - Will the pattern continue, or will it run out?

 As your children try to put their thoughts into words, keep in mind this truth:

-Most remarks made by children consist of correct ideas very badly expressed.
-A good teacher will be very wary of saying ‘No, that’s wrong.’
+Most remarks made by children consist of correct ideas badly expressed.
+A good teacher will be wary of saying ‘No, that’s wrong.’
 Rather, he will try to discover the correct idea behind the inadequate expression.
 This is one of the most important principles in the whole of the art of teaching.

 Don’t worry if you can’t find the answers to all of the questions you or your children ask.
 Some mathematical questions have taken centuries to answer and led to entirely new branches of study.
 In the quest of learning math, wondering can be its own reward.